ethanhs/pep-561/README.md

 # About

 This is a sample package that uses distutils to demonstrate the new metadata feature of [PEP 561](https://www.python.org/dev/peps/pep-0561/).
-It won't work unless you use Python with the requisite patch (not uploaded yet).

 # License